1st Note

 DEP-80 vs KA90

-The DEP-80 scores higher in Beginner and Portability and Value.
-Choose the DEP-80 if you prioritize beginner-friendly features.
+The DEP-80 scores higher in beginner support, portability and value for money.
+Choose the DEP-80 if beginner-friendly features matters most.

 Kurzweil KA90 →